austinesmith/moo-demo-project/README.md

-# Welcome to your CDK TypeScript project!
+# Austin's CDK/Typescript app to deploy static website to s3

-This is a blank project for TypeScript development with CDK.
+This project uses TypeScript development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The purpose is to deploy an index.html in the websites directory as a static website in s3.

 ## Useful commands